-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Capital Projects Fund to account for all financial resources for the acquisition of capital assets and related items purchased by the School with capital outlay funds.
+• General Fund - to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.

 All other governmental funds are non-major and are presented in the aggregate.